RichardVerbraak/Notes/Styling_Guidelines.md

 #### Floor fade

-A floor fade is if you're planning to add text to the bottom of the image because a floor fade is just overlaying the bottom of the image with some a dark color instead of the entire background.
+A floor fade is if you're planning to add text to the bottom of the image because a floor fade is just overlaying the bottom of the image with a
+_dark color_ instead of the entire background.

 ======================================================